-Taxes category across all Village Funds is expected to finish 12.0% or \$293 thousand under budget.
+Taxes category across all Village Funds is expected to finish 16.9% or \$343 thousand under budget.
 Negative variances in Resort Tax (-\$315 thousand) and Road & Bridge Tax (-\$5 thousand) are the primary drivers.
 The negative variance in Resort Tax is due to the later than expected opening of Great Wolf Lodge and less than anticipated receipts.

-Taxes are down 27.0% or \$658 thousand compared to the FY 2018/2019 budget.
-Negative variances in Amusement Taxes (-\$413 thousand) and Resort Taxes (-\$230 thousand) are the primary drivers.
-Amusement Taxes have been rolled up into one account, which is included in Major Revenues, accounting for the majority of the variance in the Taxes category.
+Taxes are down 12.1% or \$246 thousand compared to the FY 2018/2019 budget.
+Negative variances in Resort Taxes (-\$230 thousand) and Cable Franchise Tax (-\$20 thousand) are the primary drivers.